tealinuxos/slix-installer/README.md

 # brewix-installer

 list error:
-- so far no error
+- so far no error,plis add issue if u found any error, thx

 task :